Many businesses in Gig Harbor are not losing customers because of pricing, competition, or demand.

 If your first screen relies on vague messaging, generic phrases, or visual filler, they do not scroll.
 They exit.

-A website that tries to sound “friendly for everyone” usually sounds unsure to people who expect professionalism.
+A website that tries to sound “friendly for everyone” usually sounds unsure to people who expect personalization.

 Your real audience includes: